h183502/dat110public/week12/week12.md

 #### Task 1 - implement a quorum-based consistency protocol

 You should use the QuorumAlgorithm template to implement the algorithm correctly.
 - implement a quorum-based consistency protocol on the template provided.
+- Implement the missing parts in the template (MutexProcess)
+- Use the Unit tests provided to test the correctness of your implementation

 Test and make sure the algorithm works correctly by using the unit tests provided with the project
 ***more descriptions to follow

 #### Task 2 - Integrate the Quorum algorithm into the ChordDHT

 - Integrate the quorum-based implementation with the chord implementation.

-Test your implementation using the unit tests provided with the chord project
-*** more descriptions to follow
+- The second task requires that you integrate the quorum protocol into the chordDHT system.
+- To do this, you would need to use the MutexInterface which has already been integrated.
+- Your task, would then be to fill in the implementations in the missing methods
+- Note that if your previous  implementation of quorum works correctly, it should not be very hard to transfer to the chordDHT (Node) process.
+Both are very similar.
+- Use the unit tests to verify that you have correctly integrated the quorum protocol with ChordDHT

-#### Task 3 - Implement Read and Write clients
+#### Task 3 - Implement Read and Write clients for the DHT
 Your task here is to implement clients that can send a read or write request to the chord ring by contacting any of the active node.
+- Here you need to implement read and write clients that can make request to any active node in the chord ring.
+- Three classes need to be modified
+1 FileManager class
+2 NodeClientReader
+3 NodeClientWriter
+- A client would first contact an active node in the ring
+- Send the filename with the request
+- The FileManager generates keyids for the file replicas and resolve each replica from the contacted node.
+- Result is a list of active nodes that have the replicas in their filekey list.
+- The client decide which node to contact and retrieve the file
+- Use the NodeClientTester as inspiration
+- Test your implementation using the unit tests provided with the chord project